PaddlePaddle/PaddleSpeech/examples/aishell3/vc0/README.md

 # Tacotron2 + AISHELL-3 Voice Cloning
 This example contains code used to train a [Tacotron2 ](https://arxiv.org/abs/1712.05884) model with [AISHELL-3](http://www.aishelltech.com/aishell_3).
-The trained model can be used in Voice Cloning Task, We refer to the model structure of  [Transfer Learning from Speaker Veriﬁcation to Multispeaker Text-To-Speech Synthesis](https://arxiv.org/pdf/1806.04558.pdf) .
+The trained model can be used in Voice Cloning Task, We refer to the model structure of  [Transfer Learning from Speaker Veriﬁcation to Multispeaker Text-To-Speech Synthesis](https://arxiv.org/pdf/1806.04558.pdf).
 The general steps are as follows:
-1. Speaker Encoder: We  use a Speaker Verification to train a speaker encoder.
-Datasets used in this task are different from those used in Tacotron2, because the  transcriptions are not needed, we use more datasets, refer to  [ge2e](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/examples/other/ge2e).
+1. Speaker Encoder: We use Speaker Verification to train a speaker encoder.
+Datasets used in this task are different from those used in Tacotron2 because the transcriptions are not needed, we use more datasets, refer to  [ge2e](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/examples/other/ge2e).
 2. Synthesizer: We use the trained speaker encoder to generate speaker embedding for each sentence in AISHELL-3.
 This embedding is an extra input of  Tacotron2 which will be concated with encoder outputs.
 3. Vocoder: We use WaveFlow as the neural Vocoder, refer to [waveflow](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/examples/ljspeech/voc0).